yury-lysogorskiy/lammps/doc/src/python.rst

 6 truncated values will be printed with thermo output to the screen and log file.

-Alternatively, the last 2 lines can be replaced by these to define atom-style variables which invoke the same Python "truncate" function:
+Or the last 2 lines of the equal-style variable example can be replaced by these to define atom-style variables which invoke the same Python "truncate" function:

 .. code-block:: LAMMPS